A deep learning-based remaining useful life prediction approach for bearings: Introduction

-In this work, we propose a new data-driven framework for predicting the RUL of REBs by applying the HHT, CNN, and $\epsilon$-Support vector regressorion ($\epsilon$-SVR).
-In the first step, the raw vibration signals collected from sensors are processed by the HHT method and a novel time-series degradation indicator, i.e., DEI, is constructed.
+In this work, we propose a data-driven framework for predicting the RUL of REBs by applying the HHT, CNN, and $\epsilon$-Support vector regressorion ($\epsilon$-SVR).
+The raw vibration signals collected from sensors are processed by the HHT method and a novel time-series degradation indicator, i.e., DEI, is constructed.
 Subsequently, a CNN model is trained to learn the features from the input raw vibration to the DEI label on the training bearings, and used to predict the DEIs of testing bearings.
 Then, a $\epsilon$-SVR model is introduced so that the evolution of the degradation can be forecast till the bearing failure.
 The effectiveness of the proposed based framework for RUL prediction is validated on an experimental platform (i.e., PRONOSTIA).
-This work makes the following contributions:
+Much lower RUL prediction errors are achieved, compared with eight existing approaches in previous papers and two tested methods designed in this paper, indicating the superior performance of the proposed method.